The Ultimate Guide to All Things Pumpkin in Durham

 Cloche Coffee | 721 Broad St.

-If you visit Cloche Coffee, you'll find that their coffee shop with a lovely patio is the perfect space to work, catch up with friends, and recharge for a bit.
-Make sure to stop by, check out all their lovely plants for sale, and grab a cup of their seasonal pumpkin marshmallow latte or white pumpkin hot chocolate!
+When you visit Cloche Coffee, you'll find that their coffee shop, with a lovely patio, is the perfect space to work, catch up with friends and recharge for a bit.
+Stop by, check out all the lovely plants for sale and grab a cup of their seasonal pumpkin beverages!

 Bull City Ciderworks | 305 S. Roxboro St.

 Bull City Ciderworks, located in the heart of downtown, crafts unique ciders made with 100% apple juice.
-They just released Jack and Oak, a pumpkin cider aged to perfection on American Oak.
-Yes, they do deliver or you can visit their Durham location with an outdoor space and fire pit.
+Their Jack and Oak, a pumpkin cider aged to perfection on American Oak, is everything you want in a fall beverage.
+Plus, you can enjoy the crisp air with a visit to their Durham location with an outdoor space and fire pit.

 EverLou Coffee Co. | 506 N. Mangum St.